Sold Out $ 35.00

 Fertilize your lotus once a month during the growing/blooming season (June through September).
 Lotus are very heavy feeders.
 We recommend Waterlily World Fertilizer Tabbs + Humates for optimum growth, best bloom and ease of use.
 Simply press four to six fertilizer tabbs in the soil near the roots of your lotus, taking care not to damage the roots.
 Your lotus should grow and bloom the very first year!

-Lotus tubers should be planted by the month of May, after all danger of frost has passed.
-(Lotus tubers can be kept in the crisper of your refrigerator until proper planting time)
+Lotus tubers should be planted when nights are consistently warm and days are warmer, after all danger of frost has passed.
+(Lotus tubers can be kept in the crisper of your refrigerator until proper planting time for your area) Please see our 'Complete Lotus Guide', shipped with your lotus order!